Bylaws of Village Garden Club of Dennis

 B. Standing Committees

-Structure which may include, but not be limited to: Advertising and Public Relations, Civic Beautification, Environment, Flower and Plant Display, Garden Therapy, Garden/Holiday House Tour, Grapevine Editor, Horticulture, Hospitality, Junior Gardening, Membership, Program, Scholar-ship and Educational Outreach, Standard Flower Show, Technology, and Year Book Editor.
+To implement the mission, stated in Article II of this document, The VGCD has established a Standing committee structure which may include, but not be limited to: Advertising and Public relations, Civic Beautification, Environment, Flower and Plant Display, Garden Therapy, Garden / House Tours, Grapevine Editor, Horticulture, Hospitality, Junior Gardening, Membership, Program, Scholarship and Community Outreach, Standard Flower Show, Technology, and Yearbook Editor.

-2. Standing committees may be appointed or dissolved by the Full Board.
+Standing Committees may be appointed or dissolved by the Full Board as needed.

-The By Laws shall be reviewed every three years and revised as necessary.
-Proposed changes will be presented to the Full Board for approval.
-The By Laws will be amended by presenting the proposed changes at the next General Meeting.
-Approval will be by two thirds (2/3) vote of the Membership at the next General Meeting.
+The by-laws shall be reviewed every five years and revised as necessary.
+Revisions may be made in the interim if necessary.
+Proposed changes will be presented to the full board for approval.
+The bylaws will be amended by presenting the proposed changes at the next General Meeting.
+Approval will be by two thirds (2/3) vote at the next General Meeting.

 ARTICLE XI DISSOLUTION